 The TCMs proposed for further study and as contingency measures under state air quality planning requirements (2004 Clean Air Plan) and projects included in the 101-In-Motion Implementation Plan will form the basis for the 2007 Plan on-road mobile source control strategy.
 Also included are measures that have been implemented during the reporting period 2004-2006 such as new transit routes (e.g., MTD Valley Express) and traffic flow improvements (e.g., SBCAG Freeway Service Patrol).
-Tables 5-4 through 5-6 lists these measures and the process by which the implementation feasibility will be assessed.
+Table 5-4, Table 5-5, and Table 5-6 list these measures and the process by which the implementation feasibility will be assessed.